Table of Contents

 The Largest Contentful Paint (LCP) metric reports the render time of the largest image or text block visible within the viewport, relative to when the page first started loading.

-Follow Web.dev article on Largest Contentful Paint in more details.
+Follow Web.dev article on Largest Contentful Paint for more details.

 The question usually comes to our mind:

-- Whether to preload hero image or feature image?
+- Should we preload the hero image or featured image?

 - Is it worth preloading or not?

-Today in this blog post, I’m going to answer your question with real data or Field data using Google Analytics and web-vitals JS libraries and give you 3rd parties plugin recommendations.
+Today in this blog post, I’m going to answer your question with real data or Field data using web-vitals JS libraries and provide you reliable 3rd party plugin recommendations.

-From my research, preloading critical resources like web fonts, and above-the-fold images improves LCP and you can see the result in the conclusion.
+From my research, testing, & preloading critical resources like web fonts, and above-the-fold images, and you can see my conclusion.

 Setup